solidi/learning-notes/databases/nosql.md

 1. Map functions are used to only extract the data you need.
 1. Design doc used for mapping to app.
+    - Design documents contain views and all parts of the app through attachments.
 1. Reduce functions are run on map function keys, once.
+1. Use ``cradle`` as an NPM package to connect to it.

 ## Trivia